apache/nifi-minifi-cpp/README.md

           Private Key: < private key path >
           Passphrase: <passphrase path or passphrase>
           CA Certificate: <CA cert path>

-If during testing you have a need to disable host or peer verification, you may use the following options:

-    # in minifi.properties
-    nifi.security.client.disable.host.verification=true
-	nifi.security.client.disable.peer.verification=true

 ### HTTP SiteToSite Configuration
 To enable HTTPSiteToSite globally you must set the following flag to true.